astik/bonita-angular-dashboard-selfcontain/README.md

 3. Create real independant directives
 4. Deploy ngBonita on bower so that it can be define as a bower dependency
 5. Have a task to deploy the final 'custom page', ready to be imported into Bonita
+6. Boostrap should be customizable through a CSS pre-processor (like LESS which is lighter than SASS)

 ## Why this project